adamtorres/importing-tutorial/readme.md

 from http import server
 ```

 Then, put the cursor on `server` and `cmd+B`/Navigate->"Declaration or Usages".
 This should open a file named something like `python3.8/http/server.py`.
-This is a file included with python.
+This is a file included with Python.
 Jump to the end of the file and page up a little.
-You will see the start of an if block same as earlier (line 1262 in python 3.8.5).
+You will see the start of an if block same as earlier (line 1262 in Python 3.8.5).

 For this little customization, we are going to not accept any command line arguments.
 For a more useful tool, you'd likely add in most of these.
 Since this is just an example, I'm keeping it simple.